 Which PPC Platform is Right For You?

-While there are quite a few PPC platforms to consider, Google AdWords is the most popular place to start due to the high volume of people who use Google and due to Google’s ability to drive targeted traffic.
+While there are quite a few PPC platforms to consider, Google Ads (formerly AdWords) is the most popular place to start due to the high volume of people who use Google and due to Google’s ability to drive targeted traffic.
 Targeted traffic means that the most relevant potential users of your product or service will see your ad.

 What About Display Banner Advertising?